vivoblueos/book/src/build-rust-toolchain.md

 ## Clone the downstream repository
 Run
-Better rephrase to: If you have configured public ssh key on github, please use following commands,
+If you have configured public ssh key on github, please use following commands,

 ```bash
 git clone git@github.com:vivoblueos/rust.git